-Do not keep insulin in a hot place (e.g. in a hot, closed vehicle, on top of a television set) or expose it to heat or sunlight.
+Do not keep insulin in a hot place (eg. in a hot, closed vehicle, on top of a television set) or expose it to heat or sunlight.
+Insulin that is exposed to direct sunlight for too long may give it a yellow-brown color.
 Do not use the insulin if this happens.

-Once the insulin has been first used, do not refrigerate, but keep in a cool dry place.
-Refer to the table below to find out how long you can keep it after opening.
+Once the insulin has been first used, do not refrigerate, but keep it in a cool dry place.
+Discard the insulin 4 weeks after opening.